samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 In the `<script>` section of the code above, you first set up Auth0 Lock using your Auth0 Application's _Client Id_ and _Domain_ then you instructed it to use the Google login by entering `google-oauth2` into the `allowedConnections` array.

-After that, you setup a listener on the `authenticated` event.
-This event is then handled by calling the Lock's `getUserInfo` function and passing the access token returned from the authenctication results.
+After that, you set up a listener on the `authenticated` event.
+This event is then handled by calling the Lock's `getUserInfo` function and passing the access token returned from the authentication results.
 The callback to this function will save the access token and user profile in the browser's local storage to access later.

-After the atuhentication process is fulfilled, you redirected your users to a page called `stage.html`.
+After the authentication process is fulfilled, you redirected your users to a page called `stage.html`.
 You will create your WebVR world in this page in no time.

-Also notice that you made your `index.html` call Lock's `show` method to instantly display Auth0's login box when the page loads.
+Also, notice that you made your `index.html` call Lock's `show` method to instantly display Auth0's login box when the page loads.

 ## Building the Scene with WebVR